Lee este artículo en español

 The ‘green water’ bioreactor

-I will be called crazy if I say that it is possible to contribute significantly to feeding farmed fish with this method.
-But not only larvae and fry, also adults.
-The productivity of the bioreactor is higher than that of the soybean crop.
+My objective is to achieve upscaling to contribute significantly to feeding farmed fish.
+But not only for larvae and juveniles, but also for adult fish.
+Interestingly, the productivity of the bioreactor is higher than that of, for instance, soybean.
 It is a question of whether the value of the essential amino acids, astaxanthin, EPA and DHA of the zooplankton produced exceeds the production costs.
-Personally, I think it is worth the effort to try if what is achieved is to alleviate the fishing pressure and the deforestation carried out to obtain the raw materials used to produce feed for farmed fish nowadays: fish and soybean oil and meal.
+Personally, I think it is worth the effort to try if what is achieved is to alleviate the fishing pressure and the deforestation carried out to obtain raw materials for aquafeeds.

 Alfonso Prado-Cabrero is a research fellow at Nutrition Research Centre Ireland, Waterford Institute of Technology.
 He is specialised in molecular biology, biotechnology, genetics, carotenoids and fatty acids.